gluonhq/gluonfx-gradle-plugin/README.md

  }
 ```

-Check the [documentation](https://docs.gluonhq.com/client) for more details about the plugin and running the [gradle samples](https://github.com/gluonhq/client-samples/tree/master/Gradle).

 ## Issues and Contributions ##

-Issues can be reported to the [Issue tracker](https://github.com/gluonhq/client-samples/issues)
+Issues can be reported to the [Issue tracker](https://github.com/gluonhq/client-gradle-plugin/issues)

-Contributions can be submitted via [Pull requests](https://github.com/gluonhq/client-samples/pulls),
+Contributions can be submitted via [Pull requests](https://github.com/gluonhq//client-gradle-plugin/pulls),
 providing you have signed the [Gluon Individual Contributor License Agreement (CLA)](https://docs.google.com/forms/d/16aoFTmzs8lZTfiyrEm8YgMqMYaGQl0J8wA0VJE2LCCY)
 (See [What is a CLA and why do I care](https://www.clahub.com/pages/why_cla) in case of doubt).